jichaojoyce/Dog-Breed-Classifier/Dog Breed Classifier Report.md

 [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).

 Totally, there are 8351 total dog images, belong to 133 dog categories.
 In contrast, there are 13233 total human images.
-The dog dataset is divided into traning, validation and test dataset.
+The dog dataset is divided into training, validation, and test dataset.
 Among them, 6680 dog images are for training, 835 dog images are for validation and 836 dog images are for images test.

 ### Exploratory Visualization
 * Detect Humans